 Even worse, antiques can be damaged quickly and seriously if they are not properly guarded or treated in a timely manner.

 By knowing the signs of woodworm, however, homeowners can make sure that they call the proper resources the minute they notice that a problem is too big to handle.

 Beetle carcasses and milky larvae often signal woodworm, as well as tiny holes that are punctured in wooden surfaces.

 Woodworms are attracted, first and foremost, to rooms with improper ventilation.

-The environment, whether it is damp or dry, is the biggest indicator for woodworm presence.
+The environment, whether it is damp or dry, is the biggest indicator of woodworm presence.

-The other things that can bring woodworm are old and brittle furniture or nearby activity.
+The other things that can bring woodworm and other wood borers (like common furniture beetle, Deathwatch beetle, Powderpost beetles, Bark beetles, and Longhorn beetle) are old and brittle furniture or nearby activity.